Explore how strength training differs from extreme bodybuilding. Understand fitness pressures, health risks, and safe training habits.

 Going Beyond a Healthy Menu

 Near the home of Muscle Beach, a trendy restaurant is turning heads—and not because of wheatgrass smoothies or surf-and-turf specials.
-When a waitress delivers a platter, her arms bulge more than the rib-eye steak she’s serving.
+When a waitress delivers a platter of “clean food,” her arms bulge more than the rib-eye steak she’s serving.

 The amateur bodybuilder staff have become part of the décor.
 During Oktoberfest, they effortlessly carry more beer steins than the largest table could seat.
 The women inspire admiration among the unfit—and curiosity among the shirtless men who frequent Venice Beach.